-Figure 7.12: SharePoint Server 2010 Ratings Example, the ribbon (Source: Advisicon) [07-12-sharePointServer2010RatingsExample_part1.tif]
+Figure 7.12 SharePoint Server 2010 Ratings Example: The Ribbon [07-12-sharePointServer2010RatingsExample_part1.tif]

+Source: Advisicon

-Figure 7.13: SharePoint Server 2010 Ratings Example, the menu (Source: Advisicon) [07-13-sharePointServer2010RatingsExample_part2.tif]
+Figure 7.13 SharePoint Server 2010 Ratings Example: The Menu [07-13-sharePointServer2010RatingsExample_part2.tif]

+Source: Advisicon

 Creating Highly Connected Teams through Alerts and Notifications

-A key component that SharePoint and Project Server helps to bring to the connecting of the user community to the information around projects, documentation and key project collaboration is the ability to notify end users of changes, updates to key documents, lists or other important project related information.
+A key component of both SharePoint and Project Server is the ability to notify end users of changes, updates to key documents, lists, or other important project related information.
+This helps to connect the user community to the information around projects, documentation, and key project collaboration.
 The ability to create pull process versus pushing or managing communication to different stakeholders can be easily managed from the Project Workspaces or SharePoint Project documentation.
-A Project Manager can manage and provide access to documents on a Web site and interested stakeholders can be notified by email when content on the site changes.
+A project manager can manage and provide access to documents on a Web site, and interested stakeholders can be notified by e-mail when site content changes.
 This type of notification is called an alert.
-Alerts notify you of changes to documents, list items, document libraries, lists, surveys, or search results—helping you to be more effective by easily staying up to date with relevant information.
+Alerts notify you of changes to documents, list items, document libraries, lists, surveys, or search results—helping you to be more effective by staying up to date with relevant information.
 If you have access to a SharePoint site, you can add, modify, and delete alerts from Microsoft Outlook.
-You can create alerts for lists and document libraries, as well as for individual items and any files in them.
+You can create alerts for lists and document libraries as well as for individual items and any files in them.

 Alerts and reminders can also be set for changes made to task or status reports in Project Server.
-Each resource is able to configure the frequency of email alerts and reminders for upcoming and overdue tasks; additionally, Project Managers can also configure their resources’ email reminders.
-If a Project Manager configures email alerts and reminders for their resources, the Project Manager’s settings override those set by the resource.
+Each resource is able to configure the frequency of e-mail alerts and reminders for upcoming and overdue tasks; in addition, project managers can configure their resources’ e-mail reminders.
+In such cases, the project Manager’s settings override those set by the resource.

-Important Concepts of This Chapter
+Important Concepts Covered inThis Chapter

 This chapter’s emphasis was on the social and collaborative features that Project Server has in a SharePoint environment.
-The “better together” story enables and empowers the project team to work at a higher and more productive rate, bringing and centralizing communications.
+The better-together story enables and empowers the project team to work at a higher and more productive rate, enhancing and centralizing communications.

 Here are some of the key features highlighted and discussed in this chapter: